Orthopaedic Therapy Residency

 - Two (2) clinical

-- Campus Interview with the Residency Program Director, two members of the Residency faculty, as well as the current Resident.
+- Campus Interview with the Residency Program Director, Residency faculty, as well as the current Resident.

 APTA members, who are eligible for Physical Therapy licensure in the state of Florida and have graduated from a CAPTE accredited physical therapist education program, are eligible to apply for this residency program.
-Deadline for applications is March 15, 2019.
-The program runs for 13 months beginning September 1, 2019.
+The deadline for applications is March 15.
+The program runs for 13 months beginning in early September.
 Interested applicants should contact:

 Aimee B. Klein, PT, DPT, DSc, OCS